 The tent city of Dhordo, where Kutch Rann Utsav takes place, is moreover walled because the tourism department wants to keep those, who are not paying them any money, away from the show.
 A total turn-off!

 I feel that due to the lack of information available online, about the entire Kutch region and its amazing natural White deserts, the organisers of Rann Utsav see it as a burgeoning commercial opportunity to make money.
-Sorry for the bad tone, but I personally find it that way.
+Sorry for the bad tone, but I find it that way.

 Moreover, given the facts that the White Desert around Dhordo was perhaps the most crowded and dirtiest as compared to other White Desert locations I have visited, a visit to the White Desert from the tent city happens in buses instead of camel carts as otherwise advertised – it would not be wrong to say that the Rann Utsav is a total rip off.